Close Alert Banner

 Three ways to Book a Ride on the District DRT

-1. The Blaise App available in the Apple Store for iPhone or Google Play Store for Android.
+1. Blaise App available in the Apple Store for iPhone or Google Play Store for Android.
 Create an account and select The District DRT as your transit service.

-3. Phone: 705-645-2100 ext.
+3. Phone 705-645-2100 ext.
 4419 during regular office hours, 8:30am to 4:30pm.

 QR code and Apple Store logoQR code and image for google play store